dymek84/ESP32-Led-Matrix-Clock/README.md

 - DONE: Nightmode with red letters (dim) and no background.
 - DONE: Sleep and wakeup times for nightmode.. (limited to specific times for now)
 - Option to globally dim the display
-- More animation
+- ONGOIN: More animation
 - DONE: Access Point mode to configure WIFI
 - DONE: Show IP address on bootup
 - Characters can now only be placed based on X position, not Y position yet.
-- Add photo's to this page
+- DONE: Add photo's to this page

 # Wires and schema's
 <img src="https://github.com/bvanbreukelen/ESP32-Led-Matrix-Clock/blob/main/pictures/ESP-schema.png?raw=true" width="400">